AbhayTr/AbhayTr/README.md

 ## Greetings visitor!

-### I am Abhay Tripathi

-I am a cross-technology software engineer.
-The key skills which I can bring to the table:
+I am an aspiring cross-technology software engineer.
+The key skills that I can bring to the table:

 - Core Programming Languages for Full-Stack Software Development: Java, Python, C.